- Starts at: 13:00h

 2517 JN The Hague

-On Tuesday 15 September 2020, the Asser Institute and the Utrecht University are jointly organising an afternoon expert round table on the topic of ‘Trading Emerging Technologies: Security and Human Rights Perspectives’.
+On Tuesday 15 September 2020, the Asser Institute and Utrecht University are jointly organising an online expert round table on the topic of ‘Trading Emerging Technologies: Security and Human Rights Perspectives’.

 Demand for digital technology in both public and private sectors has created a thriving global market.
 While digital technology trade brings economic and social benefits, the trading practice has also intensified tensions among states which regard it as increasing security vulnerabilities.
 Digital technology has been at the front of the US-China trade war.
 The tensions have in part led the US government to initiate the export control of emerging technologies, including, not only advanced information technology, but also robotics, brain-computer interfaces, and additive manufacturing such as 3D printing.